College Football Risk: Winning the Game

-Although the object is for the entire map to be conquered, no team has accomplished the task to date.
-The current method for selecting a winning team is to choose the team which has the most territories by the announced season end date.
-The team that has come closest to obtaining complete conquest is the University of Florida, controlling 40 territories, or 31% of the map, in season one, day 63.
+Although the object was for the entire map to be conquered, no team ever accomplished the feat.
+Instead, a season end date was announced and the team with the most territories became the winner.
+The team that has come closest to obtaining complete conquest was the University of Florida, controlling 40 territories, or 31% of the map, in season one, day 63.

 Team Chaos

-Team Chaos is an extra team added to the game to allow for players to continue in gameplay after their home team is eliminated.
-Chaos starts in the territory of Alaska, since no Division I FBS teams are located there.
-When a team is eliminated, players are provided the option of either joining the team that holds their home territory or to join Team Chaos.
-Players can also choose to begin the game with Chaos as their home team.
+Team Chaos was an extra team added to the game to allow for players to continue in gameplay after their home team is eliminated.
+Chaos started in the territory of Alaska, since no Division I FBS teams are located there.
+When a team was eliminated, players were offered the option of either joining the team that held their home territory or to join Team Chaos.
+Players could also choose to begin the game with Chaos as their home team.
 The gameplay mechanics for Chaos differ slightly from a normal team.
 For instance, players in Chaos are provided no defense bonus, but are provided a random attack bonus, thereby encouraging the team to attack other territories and spread throughout the game.
-Chaos cannot be eliminated; if the last remaining Chaos territory is conquered, the game randomly rolls against every other territory on the map until Chaos wins a territory.
+Chaos could not be eliminated; if the last remaining Chaos territory is conquered, the game randomly rolls against every other territory on the map until Chaos wins a territory.

 Diplomacy

-A key facet to success in CFBRisk is making and maintaining alliances with other teams.
-Teams generally designate diplomatic leaders that can meet and confer with other teams to discuss collaborative strategy, attack enemy territories together, and define territorial boundaries.
+A key facet to success in CFBRisk was making and maintaining alliances with other teams.
+Teams generally designated diplomatic leaders that could meet and confer with other teams to discuss collaborative strategy, attack enemy territories together, and define territorial boundaries.